SCK22/helper_functions_sck/README.md

-# HelperFunctions
+# HelperFunctions for EDA and model building in python

+Under active development!

 Do you work on data analysis and model building projects on a daily basis?

 Did you notice the number of lines of code that are duplicated acorss your analyses?
-I have faced the same situation and decided to package some of the functions that are useful into concise, reusable functions.

 ### This is a collection of functions that be used for analysis and model building.
 It follows the convention of creating an object instance of the class HelperFunctionsML, upon which we can apply a set of functions/actions.
 Every action on the dataset is applied `inplace` , i.e the changed/updated dataset is updated and this new dataset is used for the next function call that is applied.